Getting to Know OER and the Affordable Learning Exchange

 2. How do you plan on using it?
 Incorporating OERs adds another layer of consideration during course design.
 Making sure a selected resource aligns with course objectives is crucial.

 3. What rights do I have to use it?
 Open doesn’t always mean it can be used without restriction.
-Even when using open resources, copyright laws still apply, and instructors should review creative commons license limitations.
+Even when using open resources, copyright laws still apply, and instructors should review creative commons (link is external) license limitations.

 ALX has the expertise and tools to walk alongside Ohio State instructors as they access relevant information, and create and properly use OERs.
 Questions can be sent to affordablelearning@osu.edu.